cmacdonnacha/react-reddit-search/README.md

 > To view the code coverage report in your browser open the `index.html` file within the `coverage/lcov-report` folder.

-### `npm run test:e2e`

-Runs end-to-end tests using [Cypress][cypress].
-This will run using the Electron (headless) browser which comes with Cypress.
-You can also view the latest test runs online via this project's [Cypress Dashboard](https://dashboard.cypress.io/projects/qcywts/runs)

 ### `npm run test:open`

 Runs end-to-end tests and opens a window to see the results running on your machine.